 I decided I needed to take a risk, and to try and control the Spark in anyway that I could, get it to my line of sight, and then land it in an open field.
 And so I did, it wasn’t a smooth landing, but as soon as the Spark was 50 feet away from me, the GPS signal returned and I had full control over it again.

-After landing it, I brainstormed the possible reasons why this could have happened…
+After landing it safely, I brainstormed the possible reasons why this drone went nuts:

 First, I suspected that I should have calibrated the IMU and compass, despite not getting a message to do it.
 So with the next battery I put in, that was the first thing I did.
 Even when a drone doesn’t say that you need to do this, do it anyway, especially after a close call, it’s basically going to help reset everything.